quantum-ohtu/WebMark2/CreationNotes.md

 ## Environment

-[.env](.env) contains the secret key and .env is also in .gitignore.
+.env contains the secret key and .env is also in .gitignore.
 A secret key needs to be added to the destination environment somehow.
 To create your own:

 `python -c "import secrets; print(secrets.token_urlsafe())"`

-Add SECRET_KEY = '...generated..key...' to .env file.
+Add SECRET_KEY = 'generated_key_from_above' to .env file.